wotifgroup/jopfli/README.md

 # License

 This project has been licensed under ASL 2.0.
-See the [License](LICENSE) file for more information.
+See the [LICENSE](LICENSE) file for more information.